dhis2/training-docs/content/tracker_use/tg_tracker_capture_android.md

 Navigate back to the details tabs

 You can use the “See details" button within this tab to show (and edit if access allows) all of the attribute information related to the individual.
-Go back and review the event list.
+Go back and review the event list after reviewing the person's details.

 ![image-20211001131729368](resources/images/tracker_capture_android/cbs_brianna_details.png)